-If an abstraction from groundwater (water stored in rocks) in the Conwy catchment is likely to reduce the flow in a nearby river, a licence is required.
-In this case, water availability is the same as for the corresponding river catchment.
-If there is no likely effect on river flows, a licence is not required, even for more than 20 cubic metres per day.
+Groundwater is also present in the shallow deposits known as "drift".
+Water availability in the drift is the same as for the corresponding river catchment.

+In the area to the west of Denbigh & Ruthin, and in the Clwydian hills, a licence is not required for groundwater abstraction (even for more than 20 cubic metres per day), unless the abstraction is likely to reduce the flow in a nearby river.
 This exemption is likely to be removed in the future, but the exact timetable has yet to be determined.
 We will update this strategy when it is.
+In all other areas a licence is required.